-What do you think are some of the most interesting topics in neuroscience right now?
+What are some of the most interesting topics in neuroscience right now?

 I think issues of cognitive enhancement, drugs and interventions that affect a person’s identity; brain privacy; and the neural basis of morality, or what’s called moral cognition, are among the really interesting areas.
 Another is understanding the neurobiology of decision making; that itself is not per se neuroethics, but as it gets applied to areas such as marketing, it begins to touch on ethical concerns.

-To what extent would you say neuroethics is relevant to the daily life of most people?
+How is neuroethics relevant to the daily lives of most people?

 It is quite relevant, in areas from the widespread use of psychopharmacology to treat children to our sense of responsibility and justice in the courtroom to the moral status we confer on people with mental illnesses or addictive disorders.
 Much that we have not been reflective about or have handled with pop psychology can be thought about more deeply in the context of advances in neuroscience.

 Many aspects of our daily lives can be thought about more deeply in the context of advances in neuroscience.
 Some examples include: